ReaLLMASIC/gLayout/blocks/composite/low_mismatch_4_channels_INA_EEG/Proposal.md

 *A. Chopper Switch*

 The chopper switch is implemented to reduce low-frequency (1/f) noise and input offset voltage that can severely degrade the quality of EEG signals.
 It operates by modulating the input signal with a square wave, shifting it to a higher frequency band where amplifier noise is more uniform and less intrusive.
 After amplification, the signal is demodulated back to baseband, effectively canceling out the low-frequency noise and offset introduced by the amplifier.
-This technique ensures higher signal integrity, especially important when dealing with microvolt-level biosignals.

 <p align="center">
   <img src="../images/chopperswitchcell.jpg" alt="chopperswithcell" width="400"/>